 If you have your own specific query question, please leave it in the comments and it might show up in future editions of Query Questions as I plan to rotate the questions.

-It's great to have Vicki Selvaggio here from The Jennifer De Chiara Literary Agency to answer some Query Questions.
+It's great to have Vicki Selvaggio here from The Storm Agency to answer some Query Questions.

 Does one typo or misplaced comma shoot down the entire query?

 My protocol: The answer is “no”—one punctuation or typing error isn’t going to make me stop reading.
 In general, though, all writers (and illustrators, if applicable) should proof their query and manuscript several times, reviewing grammar, punctuation, and/or other errors.
 I’d also suggest having a reliable reader or critique partner review your query and manuscript before sending it out into the world of agents.
 At times, we become so passionate, that we can’t see those hidden mistakes.
 In addition, take a moment before you click “send”, make sure you’ve addressed the query properly—I can’t say how many times my name is incorrectly spelled, or that my title has mysteriously changed to “Publisher” or “Editor”!